 If you don’t get enough sleep, you’ll eat more, you’ll be tired, and your insulin resistance increases.

 When you tried everything you can to lose weight, such as diet and exercise, you should look at other problems causing your weight gain.
 There are many, including diseases and not getting enough sleep.

 From experience, you can lose weight if you fix your sleep.
 And, it’s not too late.
 Even if you’ve lacked sleep for years, you can always catch up.

 How to use our natural supplement for sleep

-Get things done, so you don’t have to anything right before you sleep.
+Get things done right before you sleep.
 Make sure you wind down, relax, and try not to think of anything.
 The latter might be impossible, but “try.”

 - Put your mobile on silent and away from your fidgety hands.

 - Clear your mind by meditating or by reading a book (a real book, not Kindle).

 - Avoid T.V., phones, or anything with a bright screen.

 - Don’t eat a big meal before bed.